NotCleo/GDS-to-RTL/README.md

 | "list everything reachable" | not expressible | the same in a loop until UNSAT |
 | Measured here | about 40 s per depth | 43,111 clauses over 14,498 variables, encoded in 0.10 s; both depths and the uniqueness proof answered inside one 0.16 s stage |

-- The uniqueness proof and the five-message catalogue are the two results the yosys version of this pipeline does not have, and they are missing for that reason and no other.

 #### Is there anything better than Tseitin, and why am I not using it

-- Yes, for some meanings of better.
-- None of them is better for this.

 | alternative | what it buys | why not here |
 |---|---|---|